-The smart grid market is expected to grow at a CAGR of 8.45%, reaching a market size of USD 85,999.455 million in 2030 from USD 57,323.493 million in 2025.
+The smart grid market is forecast to grow at a CAGR of 8.4%, reaching USD 93.0 billion in 2031 from USD 62.1 billion in 2026.

 The smart grid market is revolutionizing energy delivery through smart grid technology and grid modernization.
 Power grid digitalization enhances efficiency, integrating utility automation and intelligent grid solutions.
 Energy management systems (EMS) optimize resource allocation, while advanced distribution management systems (ADMS) enable real-time grid monitoring and control.
 These technologies support reliable, sustainable energy distribution, addressing rising demand and renewable integration challenges.
 By leveraging IoT, AI, and data analytics, smart grids improve resilience and reduce outages.
 The market plays a vital role in driving innovative, scalable solutions for modern energy needs, transforming traditional utilities into adaptive, efficient systems.